Does renters insurance cover theft?

 The exact coverage will vary between policies.
 Generally, renters policies cover a renter’s liability in certain situations.
 They can also cover additional living expenses after a serious claim.
 Some even cover related medical bills for you or an injured party.
 What it does not cover is the structure of your home or your roommate’s belongings or liability coverage.
 Your roommates would need to get their own policy.

 Renters insurance can offer more financial protection than you may think.
+It boils down to whether or not you are able to pay for the extra coverage, or if spending potentially thousands of dollars to replace your stolen property would be ideal.
 To ensure you get the best coverage possible, make sure you check the coverage limits on your policy.
-Additionally, you should make sure you have a sufficient amount of coverage and add additional coverage for expensive items you may have, such as jewelry.
+Additionally, you should make sure you have a sufficient amount of coverage and add additional coverage for expensive items you may have, such as jewelry, sports equipment, or musical instruments.
+All of which are high value, and some may even require additional, optional coverage of their own.
 The company you choose to buy a policy from also matters.
 You can find who consumers rate as the best renters insurance companies in your area on Clearsurance.

 The content on this site is offered only as a public service to the web community and does not constitute solicitation or provision of legal advice.
 This site should not be used as a substitute for obtaining legal advice from an insurance company or an attorney licensed or authorized to practice in your jurisdiction.
 You should always consult a suitably qualified attorney regarding any specific legal problem or matter.
 The comments and opinions expressed on this site are of the individual author and may not reflect the opinions of the insurance company or any individual attorney.